Ear Infections in Your Dog or Cat – Otitis Externa

 Does Hypothyroidism Cause Ear Problems?

 Most veterinarians did not believe that the two problems were related.
 The thought was that the two conditions could exist simultaneously in the same pet and that the added weight (obesity) of hypothyroid dogs – along with floppy ears – might predispose them to otitis.
 But hyperthyroidism was not thought to be a direct cause of otitis.
-That view is changing as article begin to appear linking thyroid hormone with immune system defense. (read about that here, here & here) Hypothyroidism is exceedingly rare in cats; but if your dog develops repeated ear infections with no apparent cause, a T4 test might be in order.
+That view is changing as articles begin to appear linking thyroid hormone with immune system defense. (read about that here, here & here) Hypothyroidism is exceedingly rare in cats; but if your dog develops repeated ear infections with no apparent cause, a T4 test might be in order.

 What Are The Long-Term Complications Of Ear Infections?